 Start by removing a section of clay from the block using string or dental floss.
-Wrap the string around your 2 index fingers, the width if the block apart and use it to pull through the clay to cut off a chunk.
+Wrap the string around your 2 index fingers, the width of the block apart and use it to pull through the clay to cut off a chunk.
 Start at the back and pull towards you.

-Use a sharp edge of knife to cut out the shape of the leaf and pull the leaf off.
+Use a sharp edge of a knife to cut out the shape of the leaf and pull the leaf off.

 Cup the finished clay leaf in your hands and gently work it into a bowl shape by curling up the edges.